Luciano Vassallo

-Luciano Vassallo (15 August 1935 – 16 September 2022) was a footballer of Eritrean and Italian origin who played for the Ethiopia national team in the 1960s.
-He captained the winning team at the 1962 African Cup of Nations, Ethiopia's only trophy to date.
+Luciano Vassallo (15 August 1935 – 16 September 2022), also spelled Luciano Vassalo, was an Ethiopian footballer who played as a midfielder.
+Born in Italian Eritrea, he played for the Ethiopia national team in the 1960s, captaining the winning team at the 1962 African Cup of Nations, Ethiopia's only trophy to date.
 He was known for his skill, and mostly for his volleys, free kicks and penalties.
 He played professionally with Cotton Factory Club along with his half-brother Italo.

 Early life

 Luciano was born in Asmara to Vittorio Vassallo, an officer in the Italian rifle regiment and an Eritrean woman called Mebrak Abraham.
 Vittorio was transferred to Addis Ababa in 1937 and they never heard from him again.
 As mixed-race children they were marginalised at school and treated with contempt due to the Italian racial laws.
 This led Luciano to drop out of school during the third grade and study as a mechanic at a railway workshop.

 Luciano initially began playing football for Stella Asmarina, a team set up by the Vicarage Apostolic exclusively for Italo-Eritrean children.
 He started his footballing career as a left-back, before being moved to centre back then eventually into midfield where he became known as an advanced playmaker with a powerful shot.